Milano

 Official website: raw.necst.it

-The 31st Reconfigurable Architectures Workshop (RAW 2024) will be held in San Francisco, California USA on May 27th and 28th 2024.
-RAW 2024 is associated with the 38th Annual IEEE International Parallel & Distributed Processing Symposium (IEEE IPDPS 2024) and is sponsored by the IEEE Computer Society and the Technical Committee on Parallel Processing.
+The 32nd Reconfigurable Architectures Workshop (RAW 2025) will be held in Milano, Italy on june 3rd and 4th 2025.
+RAW 2025 is associated with the 39th Annual IEEE International Parallel & Distributed Processing Symposium (IEEE IPDPS 2025) and is sponsored by the IEEE Computer Society and the Technical Committee on Parallel Processing.
 The workshop is one of the major meetings for researchers to present ideas, results, and on-going research on both theoretical and practical advances in Reconfigurable Computing.

 A reconfigurable computing environment is characterized by the ability of underlying hardware architectures or devices to rapidly alter (often on the fly) the functionalities of their components and the interconnection between them to suit the problem at hand.
 The area has a rich theoretical tradition and wide practical applicability.
 There are several commercially available reconfigurable platforms (FPGAs and coarse-grained devices) and many modern applications (including embedded systems and HPC) use reconfigurable subsystems.
 An appropriate mix of theoretical foundations and practical considerations, including algorithms architectures, applications, technologies and tools, is essential to fully exploit the possibilities offered by reconfigurable computing.
 The Reconfigurable Architectures Workshop aims to provide a forum for creative and productive interaction for researchers and practitioners in the area.